mchidk/BinaryRage/readme.md

-# BinaryRage - the ultra fast .NET document database
+# BinaryRage - the ultra fast .NET key/value store
-+ BinaryRage is designed to be a lightweight fast document database for .NET.
++ BinaryRage is designed to be a lightweight fast key/value store for .NET.
++ Supports complex objects (and lists of objects)
 + 100% FREE and open (no paid pro version or anything lame like that)
 + No configuration, no strange driver/connector, no server, no setup - simply reference the dll and start using it in less than a minute.
-+ Supports complex objects (and lists of objects)
-+ Created it because I think there is a huge need for a very simple document database
++ Created it because I think there is a huge need for a very simple key/value store
 + If you hate writing boilerplate code - you will love BinaryRage

 ## Created by Michael Christensen (shameless facts)